huggingface/blog/few-shot-learning-gpt-neo-and-inference-api.md

 The inference API is our fully managed and hosted model serving product.
 The Inference API is capable of serving all of the 10,000+ public models from our hub or your own private models without any adjustments.
 The API includes acceleration on CPU and GPU with performance up 100x compared to basic transformer implementations.

-If you want to use `GPT-Neo` for a few-shot prediction programmatically in your app you can use the following snippet.
-You can your API Token [here](https://huggingface.co/settings/token) and If you don't have an account you can get started [here](https://huggingface.co/pricing).
+To integrate Few-Shot Learning predictions with `GPT-Neo` in your own apps, you can use the 🤗 Accelerated Inference API with the code snippet below.
+You can find your API Token [here](https://huggingface.co/settings/token), if you don't have an account you can get started [here](https://huggingface.co/pricing).

 ```python
 import json